Recent HIV infection tests can provide real-time data about recent infections to identify

 In Uganda, this program is being rolled out with an initial 6 month pilot of 80 facilities from October 2019

-HTS records are sent by UgandaEMR to a secure server at CPHL.
-Authentication details have to be created within the CPHL MIRTH server for each site that is configured to send data (config process explained below).
+HTS records are sent by UgandaEMR to a secure server currently hosted in the CPHL data center.
+Authentication details have to be created within the MIRTH server for each site that is configured to send data as per the steps below.

 - Download and install the Mirth Connect Administrator Launcher tool.